 - Non-Heme iron – beans, vegetables, and soy, many factors enhance and limit it.

 Vinpocetine increases brain circulation, alertness, cognitive function, concentration, energy, and memory and lowers inflammation and oxidative stress.

 Vasodilation can also help you get more oxygen around your body when you need it and widen your blood cells.
-You can do this by eating foods with nitrates such as garlic.
+You can do this by eating foods with nitrates, such as garlic.
 Professional runners who run marathons benefit from wider arteries that give them more oxygen and energy.
-Many people worldwide use vinpocetine, a natural ingredient that takes it one step further to improve cognitive functions.
+In addition, many people worldwide use vinpocetine, a natural ingredient that takes it one step further to improve cognitive functions.
 Vinpocetine increases alertness and concentration by ensuring that vasodilation occurs mainly in the brain’s most important regions.
 Supplement companies extract vinpocetine from the seeds of the periwinkle plant.

 CoQ10, also known as coenzyme10, improves energy, augments the immune system, and acts as an antioxidant.

 You can improve energy levels by increasing mitochondrial energy metabolism.
-Consequently, focus on CoQ10, PQQ, and creatine, which you can find in many foods.
+Focus on CoQ10, PQQ, and creatine, which you can find in many foods.